microsoft/code-with-engineering-playbook/README.md

 ### Structure/Pattern

-At a conceptual level each section consist of the following parts
+Each section consist of the following parts

 1. Conceptual Overview
    1. Explain why this will positively impact the project
    2. What are potential consequences of not using this in my project?
    3. Describe how the concept works
 2. Double-Click
-   1. Dive into specific areas of whats described in the conceptual overview (i.e Grooming > Estimation > establish baseline estimates)
+   1. Dive into specific areas of what is described in the conceptual overview (i.e Grooming > Estimation > establish baseline estimates)
 3. Recipes
    1. Tool specific implementations of the concept
    2. Named patterns or games that implement the concept (usually applies to agile cermonies)